 Further, plastic that does get recycled tends to be downgraded into lesser items.
-For example, you’re more likely to find recycled plastic milk bottles in plastic outdoor furniture than in another food-based application.
-As a result plastic milk bottles will most likely be “new plastic.”
+For example, you're more likely to find recycled materials from plastic milk bottles in plastic outdoor furniture than in another food-based application.
+As a result, plastic milk bottles will most likely be "new plastic."

-Glass, on the other hand, has more of a conscious element to it.
+On the other hand, Glass has more of a conscious element to it.
 Glass breaks easily when thrown away and is heavier, both of which people are aware of.
-As such, consumers seem more likely to carefully recycle a glass bottle than a plastic bottle6.
+As such, consumers seem more likely to recycle glass bottles than plastic packaging carefully.

-Meanwhile, glass milk bottles not sent back for a refill and at the end of their useful life are 100% recyclable and we can recycle them over and over again.
-What’s more, glass has a quick turnaround when it is recycled.
+Meanwhile, most glass bottles are not sent back for a refill and, at the end of their useful life, are 100% recyclable, and we can recycle them over and over again.
+What's more, glass has a quick turnaround when it is recycled.
 Once consumers recycle it, it can be reused again within 30 days.

-Better still, recycling glass produces less CO2 emissions and consumes less energy than new plastic3.
-This is largely down to the polluting resources required to produce new plastic and that plastic recycling requires more complexity and processing and accordingly higher energy use.
+Better still, recycling glass produces less CO2 emissions and consumes less energy than new plastic2.
+This is largely down to the polluting resources required to produce new plastic, and that plastic recycling requires more complexity and processing and, accordingly, higher energy use.

 When it comes to storing and consuming milk, glass milk bottles are safer.
-Plastic milk bottles come with a number of risks including chemical leaching2.
-This means that chemicals can leak into the milk and pose health risks.
+Plastic milk bottles come with a number of risks, including chemical leaching.
+This means chemicals can leak from the packaging materials into the milk and pose health risks.

 Glass milk bottles do not come with the same health concerns.
 We make glass with natural materials such as sand and limestone.
 What's more, it is the only packaging that the FDA classes as fully safe.